subfuzion/voting-app/README.md

 familiarity with various processes.
 We will build on this until ultimately we have a fully automated processes that starts the app services in a Docker swarm.

-### Create an overlay network
+### Create a bridge network

-After ensuring that swarm mode is enabled, create an overlay network that will be shared among the services (for now, we will only create one):
+Create a bridge network that will be shared by the services for communication with each other:

-    $ docker network create -d overlay --attachable demonet
+    $ docker network create -d bridge demonet

 ### Start a MongoDB container